OUTCOMES FOR SCHOOLS

 Program Focus

-In collaboration with Cummins ESG, the program integrated sustainability practices, resource recovery, and circular economy principles within Logan, Queensland, Australia.
-The pilot also included a professional development tour for teachers and cleaners, linking them directly with industry to enhance engagement and outcomes.
+In collaboration with Cummins ESG, the program integrated sustainability practices, resource recovery, and circular economy principles within schools in Logan, Queensland, Australia.
+Climate Action Schools mimics industry sustainability.
+The pilot also included a professional development tour for teachers and cleaners, linking them directly with industry to enhance team engagement and outcomes leading to an increase in cultural maturity.

 Participating Schools